-The Company follows the guidance in ASC 820 for its financial assets and liabilities that are re-measured and reported at fair at each reporting period, and nonfinancial assets and liabilities that are re-measured and reported at fair value at least annually.
+The Company follows the guidance in ASC 820 for its financial assets and liabilities that are re-measured and reported at fair at each reporting period, and non-financial assets and liabilities that are re-measured and reported at fair value at least annually.
 The estimated fair value of the warrant liability and bifurcated embedded derivative represent Level 3 measurements.
-The following table presents information about the Company's liabilities that are measured at fair value on a recurring basis at July 31, 2024, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:
+The bifurcated embedded derivative was extinguished as a result of the redemption of the Series B convertible notes.
+The following table presents information about the Company's liabilities that are measured at fair value on a recurring basis at October 31, 2024, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:

-Description Level Ju July 31, 2024 April 30, 2024 Liabilities: Warrant liability 3 \$ 8,700,000 \$ 10,784,000 Bifurcated embedded derivative 3 \$ 980,000 \$ 2,184,000
+Description Level Oct ober 31, 2024 I April 30, 2024 Liabilities: Warrant liability 3 \$ 6,871,000 \$ 10,784,000 Bifurcated embedded derivative 3 \$ \$ 2,184,000